jaeyow/fullstack-developer/_posts/micro-frontends-series/2022-04-19-microfrontend-building-blocks-module-federation.md

 ## Caveat

 However, as great as Module Federation is, it is important to remember that it is not a framework, and as such it does not handle any of the implementation details for you.
-For example, you could use awesome client-side composition libraries such as Single SPA, or Next.js and just leverage Module Federation to do the module loading over the wire for you.
+For example, you could use awesome client-side composition libraries such as [Single SPA](https://single-spa.js.org/), or [Next.js](https://nextjs.org/) and just leverage Module Federation to do the module loading over the wire for you.

 ## Conclusion

 In this article we have introduced Module Federation as an excellent option for building your micro-frontend application.

-- It enables multiple teams to work on a single application by allowing applications to share and consume functionality at runtime.
+- It promotes scalability by enabling multiple teams to work on a separate applications by allowing applications to share and consume functionality at runtime.

-- It makes your applications more compact through the use of shareable dependencies.
+- It makes applications more compact through the use of shareable dependencies.

-- It enables evergreen functionality so that you won't need to build and deploy your consumers.
+- It enables evergreen functionality so that you won't need to build and deploy your consumers when the shared functionality changes.

-- Developer experience is great since many developers are familiar with the Webpack ecosystem
+- Developer experience is great since many developers are already familiar with the Webpack ecosystem

 - Once configured, your application will work like a monolith which is awesome.